-In 1946, the orthopedic residency program at KU was initiated.
-But it was well into the 1960's before a national residency matching plan was put in place and the resident applicants were individuals from a wide range of age and experience.
-There were no contracts, and applicants were accepted into the program after a single interview with the program chairman, followed by a handshake and subsequent formal letter of acceptance..
-By the late 60's the Section was approved to have two residents per year in the four-year residency training program.
+In 1946 the orthopedic residency program at KU was initiated.
+The resident applicants were individuals from a wide range of age and experience.
+There were no contracts, and applicants were accepted into the program after a single interview with the program chairman, followed by a handshake and subsequent formal letter of acceptance.
+It was well into the 1960's before a national residency matching plan was put in place and KU was approved to have two residents per year in the four-year residency training program.

 In 1965, the orthopedic offices and clinic, along with other surgical subspecialties, were moved to the fifth floor of the outpatient Sudler building.
-These new facilities included a large conference room and private examining rooms, separated by walls rather than draw curtains.
+These new facilities included a large conference room and private exam rooms separated by walls rather than draw curtains.

-During the 1970's and 1980's, subspecialties in orthopedic surgery grew and expanded across the United States and the world.
+During the 1970's and 1980's, sub-specialties in orthopedic surgery grew and expanded across the United States and the world.
 Orthopedic surgeons were assuming major responsibility for treatment of fractures, which in the past were often managed by general surgeons.
 At the same time, orthopedic surgery was growing in scope and complexity signaling a new benchmark in the faculty recruitment and residency education at KU.
-With the development of many new and innovative instruments and treatment modalities such as arthroscopy, total joint replacement, spine instrumentation, knee ligament reconstruction, microvascular surgery and limb salvage procedures, the recruitment of full-time faculty members have been orthopedists with subspecialty fellowship training expertise.
+With the development of many new and innovative instruments and treatment modalities such as arthroscopy, total joint replacement, spine instrumentation, knee ligament reconstruction, microvascular surgery and limb salvage procedures, the focus of recruitment of full-time faculty members has been orthopedists with sub-specialty fellowship training expertise.

-As orthopedics became an increasingly popular surgical subspecialty, resident applicant numbers correspondingly increased.
+As orthopedics became an increasingly popular and diverse surgical sub-specialty the resident applicant numbers correspondingly increased.

 In 1979, a new large clinical facility, officially named the University of Kansas Hospital was opened.
-The new operating rooms, clinical space and private patient rooms improved the workspace greatly.
-As a reflection of the growth of, and the demand for, orthopedic surgery, the Section was allocated two operating rooms daily and given first choice for a third room when available.
+The new operating rooms, clinical space, and private patient rooms improved the workspace substantially.
+As a reflection of the growth of and the demand for orthopedic surgery, the orthopedic surgery department was allocated two operating rooms daily and given the first choice for a third room when available.